hardbyte/python-can/README.md

 On linux you will need sudo rights.

-## Generating Documentation
+## Documentation

-The documentation for python-can has been generated with Sphinx.
+The documentation for python-can has been generated with Sphinx they can be viewed online at [python-can.readthedocs.org][6]

+### Generation

-With sphinx installed the documentation can be generated with
+With sphinx installed the documentation can be generated with:

-    ``python setup.py build_sphinx``
+    python setup.py build_sphinx

 [1]: http://en.wikipedia.org/wiki/CAN_bus